Docker Production Setup¶

 6. Environment Variables¶

-environment variable, ensuring that the correct executables are used.
+Adds the virtual environment's bin directory to the PATH environment variable, ensuring that the correct executables are used.

 ENV PATH="/${WORKSPACE_NAME}/.venv/bin:$PATH"